DOI-USGS/hyswap/docs/source/meta/installation.rst

     pytest

-The documentation can be built locally with the following commands:
+The documentation can be built and tested locally with the following commands:

 .. code-block:: bash

     cd docs
     make docs

+For a faster local documentation build you can skip running the documentation tests by running ``make html`` instead of ``make docs``.

 To run the linting and formatting checks locally, run the following commands from the root of the repository: